deaddog/CommandLineParsing/readme.md

     }

 Parameters supports parsing using the same system as `ReadLine` described above.
-Additionally a parsing method can be specified for any individual parameter allowing for further customization.
+Similarly a custom parsing method can be specified for any individual parameter allowing for further customization.
 Parameters also supports validation of the entered values, which can be specified as:

     magic.Validator.Fail.If(x => x == 0, "A magic number cannot be zero!");